NG0N/BloodwebAutoBuy/README.md

 The resulting executable will be in the `dist/` directory

-*Note:* Due to [Gooey Issue #149](https://github.com/chriskiehl/Gooey/issues/149) the custom program icons in the `data/` directory won't show up in the packaged build.
-A temporary workaround is to copy and replace the images in `.venv/Lib/site-packages/gooey/images` with the images from the `data/` directory before building.

 ## Libraries Used
 * [python-mss](https://github.com/BoboTiG/python-mss): Screen capture
 * [Gooey](https://github.com/chriskiehl/Gooey): GUI library